 David S. Henrich: 215-233-3994, x21

-Philip Lichtenberg, PhD: Emeritus Director and Faculty Member
+Philip Lichtenberg, PhD: Emeritus Founding Director and Emeritus Faculty Member

 I would like the graduates of GTIP to be good clinically and to be good citizens.
 My hope is that they will want to inform their citizen life by Gestalt Therapy principles.
 Too often people segregate the two.
 But these principles are concerned with nothing less than creating a truly democratic society — one that is egalitarian in all of its dimensions and promotes every voice being heard and respected.